Do you want an easy handbook to reduce cart abandonment? In this article, we will share an easy handbook to reduce cart abandonment.

 Be upfront about cost

-The best way resolve is to Be Upfront about Cost.
+The best way to resolve is to Be Upfront about Cost.
 On the product page, clearly mention the other costs which are excluded from the pricing.
-This will let shopper know all the charges before moving to the next step of buying.
+This will let the shopper know all the charges before moving to the next step of buying.

 Amazon does it nicely by mentioning them on the product page itself.
 Below is an example product page from Amazon:

 In the product page, Free Delivery is clearly mentioned in the above picture

 In the product page, the Delivery charge is clearly mentioned in the above picture

 Many times website forces the customer to create an account to proceed with checkout.
 To create an account, the customer has to enter all the details like name, address, and the password.
 This results in cart abandonment and loss in revenue.

 Allow the customer to check out as a guest which means the customer can proceed with completing the purchase without creating an account.
 A customer has browsed your website and decided to finally make a purchase.
 However, with forced account creation to complete the purchase deters the customer from completing the purchase.
 As per the study, a website with no option to check out as a guest resulted in 37% of cart abandonment.